When looking at New York vs London what are the key differences?

 London only has 33 skyscrapers, which is still a lot compared to other European major cities, but New York has a lot of stacked space.

-When you compare the streets of London to the streets of New York, there is the visible differences that some visitors and natives cannot get past.
+When you compare the streets of London to the streets of New York, there are visible differences that some visitors and natives cannot get past.

 London has narrower streets with narrow pavements (sidewalks) and the Roman-era/Tudor-era/Edwardian-era road systems are both chaotic and confusing.